South Asian Studies

 In order to count toward the major, studio art or performance courses must be supplemented with analytical written work.

-Any course that is taught outside of Mount Holyoke must be approved by the chair of the Asian Studies Program to count toward the major as a 300-level course.
+A course that is taught outside of Mount Holyoke College must be approved by the chair of the Asian Studies program to count as a 300-level course.

 - Any course that devotes 50 percent or more of its substance to South Asian countries, peoples, or issues may count toward the major.